 ⇒ Try to know a bit about Champagne.
 Obviously, you want to learn more on the tour itself, but it helps to not be as dumb as I was on the tour because it left me too embarrassed to ask the questions I wanted to ask and I went searching for them on Google later.
 Click here for a book describing everything you should know about Champagne.

 ⇒ Dress appropriately.
-Most people on my tour were dressed up fairly nice.
+Most people on my tour were dressed up fairly nicely.
 This is my version of dressing nicely and exactly what I wore to my Champagne tour the day before:

 Needless to say, I was able to make it work but I didn’t don a huge hat for Instagram for the tour or any of that like the other people in my group.
 Wear something nice, but comfortable.
 You will be in Champagne cellars, so also ensure you have something that will keep you warm as they are a bit cool.
 Since you’ll be walking around a bit, I also suggest wearing stylish, yet comfortable shoes.
 I’m no fashionista clearly, but I suggest these vegan Dr. Martens for maximum comfort, versatility, and ease.